OpenDSA/OpenDSA/RST/source/Development/ListAnalysis.rst

 Array-based lists have the advantage that there is no wasted space for an individual element.
-Linked lists require that an extra pointer be added to every list node.
+Linked lists require that an extra pointer for the ``next`` field be added to every list node.
+So the linked list has these ``next`` pointers as overhead.
 If the element size is small, then the overhead for links can be a significant fraction of the total storage.
-When the array for the array-based list is completely filled, there is no storage overhead.
+When the array for the array-based list is completely filled, there is no wasted space, and so no overhead.
 The array-based list will then be more space efficient, by a constant factor, than the linked implementation.

-A simple formula can be used to determine whether the array-based list or linked list implementation will be more space efficient in a particular situation.
+A simple formula can be used to determine whether the array-based list or the linked list implementation will be more space efficient in a particular situation.
 Call :math:`n` the number of elements currently in the list, :math:`P` the size of a pointer in storage units